shamsherkush/linux.github.io/_docs/blogs/index.md

 # Blogs

-Extras include other integrations that aren't relevant to style or customization, but can further enhance your documentation pages.
+Blogs include other integrations that aren't relevant to style or customization, but can further enhance your documentation pages.
 Currently, we have support for adding interactive quizzes.